firstnamenika/lab-agile-planning/README.md

 # lab-agile-planning
-This repository contains a lab agile planning
+This repository contains a lab for agile planning